lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 The goal of this annotation task is to find sentence pairs where one sentence contains **implicit meaning** that is made explicit in the other.
 More specifically, this means that, even though not everything is stated explicitly in the first sentence, both sentences convey **the same meaning** within the surrounding context.

+The data that will be presented to you is from a dataset based on wikiHow article.
 For every item you will first be shown the name of the article from which the following sentences were taken.
 Below that you will find two almost equivalent texts where one sentence is highlighted in bold.
 The bold sentence in the second text contains an additional element, marked in :blue-background[blue].
 Do not worry about other changes in the sentence.

 Below the texts you will find two buttons (:grey-background[Yes] and :grey-background[No]) as well as a comment section.